GPII/universal/testData/preferences/review3/review3-preferences.md

 ####Demo 1.3:
 * **Backstory:** The next morning,
 Vladimir goes to a bus station to buy a ticket at a ticket vending machine.
-He uses the barcode on his key token Card to Key-in
+He uses the barcode on his GPII key Card to Key-in
 * **Device reporter:** `deviceReporter/review3/installedSolutionsVladimirVending.json`
 * **NP Set:** `vladimir_smm`
 * **Device requirement:** Ticket vending machine